 Why work at JDC?

 - The People – What we hear most from our team members is that they enjoy working with others who share their passion for doing good; Our staff aim to use their skills to make a positive difference in the lives of others

 - A Global Environment – you will have the opportunity to develop a global perspective, working with staff from the U.S., Israel, the Former Soviet Union, and all over the world

 - Tikkun Olam – This Jewish value of “repairing the world” is deeply important to us.
 Together, we are committed to making a positive impact on the lives of others

-Send your resume, and salary expectations to email@example.com, or apply through Linkedin.
+Send your resume, salary expectations and cover letter to email@example.com

 Join The American Jewish Joint Distribution Committee (JDC), the world’s leading Jewish humanitarian assistance organization.
 JDC works in more than 70 countries and in Israel to alleviate hunger and hardship, rescue Jews in danger, create lasting connections to Jewish life, and help Israel overcome the social challenges of its most vulnerable citizens, both Jewish and non-Jewish.
 Our reach extends beyond the global Jewish community by providing immediate relief and long-term development support for victims of natural and man-made disasters worldwide.